-To find out more, I conducted a quick “Top 10” survey to find out what gems or surprising nuggets of information some of our in-house translators had unearthed in the last week on jobs for customers, and they provided some great examples.
-For instance, did you know:
+To find out more, I conducted a quick “Top 10” survey to find out what gems or surprising nuggets of information some of our in-house translators had unearthed in the last week, and they provided some great examples.
+For instance, did you know…?

 - An 18th century Italian glass blower created a new material called aventurine when he accidentally dropped a sliver of copper into some melted glass